 The most significant impacts on the environment caused by Oriola business are associated with facility maintenance, transportation of pharmaceuticals, and packaging waste.
 Oriola AB and Svensk Dos in Sweden have ISO 14 001:2015 (Environment Management System) certificates.
 The best practices for monitoring and measuring environmental impacts will be harmonised between countries to identify where improvements are needed.

-Oriola Group is an efficient and reliable channel between pharmaceutical manufacturers and consumers.
-Quality management and compliance with official regulations applicable to the pharmaceutical sector are the foundation of our operations.
-Oriola Group business is regulated by numerous international and national pharmaceutical sector laws and other provisions.
+We act as an efficient and reliable channel between pharmaceutical and other manufacturers and consumers.
+Quality management and compliance with regulations are the foundation of our operations.
+Our aim is always beyond regulatory compliance levels, and we require high ethical standards also from our partners.

-The Code of Conduct contains the company's policies on fighting bribery and corruption, compliance with competition laws, collaboration and dialogue with stakeholders and employees' secrecy obligation and avoidance of conflicts of interest.
-The code also provides confidential channels for reporting actions that are in violation of the Code and the consequences of these actions.
+The Code of Conduct contains the company's policies on fighting bribery and corruption, compliance with competition laws, collaboration and dialogue with stakeholders, and employees' secrecy obligation and avoidance of conflicts of interest.
+The code of Conduct also provides confidential channels for reporting actions that are in violation of the Code of Conduct and the consequences of these actions.
 The company's Board of Directors monitors compliance with the Code of Conduct.